Generally

 Benefits of completing a pretrial intervention or diversion program

 In addition to avoiding a criminal conviction and any potential incarceration, these programs open the door to the possibility of removing one's criminal record for a process known as expungement in Alabama.
 While expungement is permissible for all crimes under Alabama law the manner in which the situations in which it is permitted very.
 For many crimes, a dismissal means that a person can apply to have the record expunged.
-However, not all cases that are dismissed may be expunged since expungement law only permits the expungement of certain crimes in the event a person is found not guilty.
+However, not all dismissed cases may be expunged, since expungement law permits expungement only for certain crimes when a person is found not guilty.
 Most criminal charges that qualify for pretrial intervention and diversion programs are eligible for expungement at some time after a person successfully completes the terms of their program.
 If you'd like to talk to us about expungement, feel free to do so.

 Specific Programs

-There are programs specifically designed to provide counseling for certain types of crimes or for individuals who fit certain types of categories.
+There are programs specifically designed to provide counseling for certain types of crimes or for individuals who fit specific categories.
 Below are some of the more common programs and information regarding these.

 Domestic Violence Intervention Programs